-- Low immunity – vitamin D is protective against bacterial and viral infections, including bacterial vaginosis (BV).
+- Low immunity – vitamin D is protective against bacterial and viral infections, ranging from influenza to bacterial vaginosis (BV).
 Some research shows that vitamin D is more effective than the flu vaccine

 - Neural development – deficiency increases the risk of autism